Connect with an Advisor to explore program requirements, curriculum, transfer credit process, and financial aid options.

 Lisa Phillips Link

-Education: PhD, Walden University; MS, Walden University; and MS, Salem State University.
+Education: PhD, Walden University; MS, Walden University; and BS, Salem State University

 Certifications: Licensed Mental Health Counselor (LMHC)